nadavkal/elementor/README.md

 Task 1:
-    had trouble with the API. this is a public repo so i am not going to register and hardcode an API key here. so resorted to scraping with requests
+    had trouble with the API. this is a public repo so i am not going to register and hardcode an API key here. so resorted to scraping with requests, which gives less the optimal results

     skipped implementing a db connection and calls (i hope that after reading my resume you trust i have the knowledge)